SID TYPE 2 INFLAMMATION INNOVATION AWARDS

 In furtherance of their long-term commitment to skin research and the development of novel treatments for patients with serious skin diseases, Sanofi and Regeneron Pharmaceuticals have provided the funds for the Society for Investigative Dermatology (SID) to award grants to researchers conducting groundbreaking, innovative studies in Type 2 Inflammation.

-Applications are now open for the inaugural SID Type 2 Inflammation Innovation Grants.
+Applications are now open for the second year of SID Type 2 Inflammation Innovation Grants.
 Up to four recipients will be awarded a $125,000 grant each, with up to two awards per year.

 OVERVIEW AND ELIGIBILITY CRITERIA